-Although marketing has a very clear and precise set of goals which has not changed for ages, the methods through which these goals are achieved changed immensely from the time the people first started making comprehensive marketing strategies.
-Those changes were sometimes very interesting, rapid and influential.
-One of the latest trends in this line is the rise of the “marketing agility” which quickly became popular buzz word in the world of marketing.
+Although marketing has a very clear and precise set of goals that have not changed for ages, the methods through which these goals are achieved changed immensely from the time the people first started making comprehensive marketing strategies.
+Those changes were sometimes very interesting, rapid, and influential.
+One of the latest trends in this line is the rise of “marketing agility” which quickly became a popular buzzword in the world of marketing.
 But, as we know, not all buzz words end up being really relevant, so let us see how “marketing agility” holds up in that regard.

 Still, before we can determine does marketing agility has any real heft, we should first see what those two words mean and, in turn, understand what is marketing agility supposed to be.

 It is very easy to see that, unlike manufacturing, marketing has no tangible product as a result.
-Therefore, agile marketing cannot be defined as the speed in which you are executing the marketing solutions, but instead, a speed in which you can adjust the marketing mix in order to deliver greater customer value.
-That can make marketing agility a very relevant, and indeed, tangible quality, and not only the buzz word stick CEO’s use to beat their marketing teams.
+Therefore, agile marketing cannot be defined as the speed at which you are executing the marketing solutions, but instead, a speed at which you can adjust the marketing mix in order to deliver greater customer value.
+That can make marketing agility a very relevant, and indeed, tangible quality, and not only the buzzword stick CEOs use to beat their marketing teams.

-Now, we should look at some of the examples how marketing agility can be encouraged within some company.
+Now, we should look at some of the examples of how marketing agility can be encouraged within some companies.

 Your marketing team will be able to come up with viable marketing solutions only if it has access to some of the flexible marketing assets such as a visa gift card, or a voucher, instead of using the alternatives which are related only to some specific scenarios.

-As we can see, investing your time and money in encouraging this concept throughout your business can make it able to provide very quick, efficient and precise marketing solutions.
-In this day and age, when entire industries rise and fall over the course of night, ability to make right decisions and swift moves might just save your business.
+As we can see, investing your time and money in encouraging this concept throughout your business can make it able to provide very quick, efficient, and precise marketing solutions.
+In this day and age, when entire industries rise and fall over the course of the night, the ability to make the right decisions and swift moves might just save your business.